ritfiz/ritfiz.github.io/content/posts/fun-with-sse.md

 ## Introduction

-As the title goes, I was working on a project where I was trying to have fun with Server Sent Events.

-If you already know what it is, its a way for the server to send data to the frontend.
-Something similar to websocket but unidirectional in nature.
+I was working on a project to experiment with Server‑Sent Events (SSE), which allow the server to send data to the frontend in a unidirectional stream.

-While we were building an app for Freight operators.
-We came across a very unique problem about which I will talk in today's blog.
+While developing an app for freight operators, we encountered a unique problem that I will discuss in this blog

 ### The app

-A dashboard with a list of trucks that the operator would like to track and for every truck, a panel showing insights about the transfer was shown.
+The application featured a dashboard that listed the trucks an operator wanted to track, and for each truck, a panel displayed insights about its transfer

 ### The problem

-We got some people complaining to us about jankiness and unresposive pages.
+Some users reported that the pages felt janky and unresponsive

 ### Steps taken to track down the root cause

-Checking memory snapshots and profiling pages was a nobrainer for such an issue, but we did not find any specific issue with them.
-No memory leaks.
-No CPU hog.
+We captured memory snapshots and profiled the pages, standard steps when diagnosing performance issues, but we found no memory leaks or CPU bottlenecks.

-We got on a call with one of our clients and asked them to show us the issue on their system.
-Interestigly, they were using the app in a different manner.
-Since, all operators had more than one trucks being operated, the user had multiple tabs opened with different truck information shown on each page.
+Next, we asked one of our clients to reproduce the issue on their system.
+Interestingly, they used the app by opening multiple tabs, each showing data for a different truck — because each operator managed more than one vehicle.

-## The culprit
+### The culprit

-We were using Server sent events to send updates to the UI.
-Now, when a browser has to receive data from the SSE, it basically needs to keep a connection alive.
-When users opened multiple tabs, they were also keeping multiple connections open to the same url.

-Every browser has a limit on the number of connections it can have with a server url at a time.
-For chrome it is around 6.
-Once the connection limit is reached, any kind of request be it assets etc were getting dropped.
+We employed Server‑Sent Events to push UI updates, which requires maintaining an open connection from the browser to the SSE endpoint.
+With multiple tabs open, each tab kept its own connection to the same URL.

+Browsers limit the number of concurrent connections per origin—Chrome, for example, allows roughly six simultaneous connections to one URL.

+After reaching this limit, any additional requests (including asset requests) were dropped, leading to slowed or frozen pages

-## The solution
+### The solution

-We offloaded the notification system to web workers as a first step.
-But that meant it will just process the request in the background, The connections would still be alive.
+First, we offloaded our notification logic to a web worker so that updates would process in the background, though the open connections still remained

-So we moved to SharedWorkers.
-A single worker which was shared across tabs and only one connection was established at a time.
+To ensure only a single connection per origin, we switched to a SharedWorker.
+This setup allowed all tabs to share one worker instance and establish only one SSE connection at a time

-## The code
+### The code

 TODO: Will update this section soon